pharmaverse/blog/README.md

 Step 2: Branch off `main`

+Step 3: Create a new Blog Post skeleton using the `create_blog_post.R` script in the `R/` folder.
+Please read the README.md file in the `R/` folder.

-Step 3: Review the Spirit of the Blog Post in the Pull Request Template
+Step 4: Review the Spirit of the Blog Post in the Pull Request Template

-Step 4: Poke us to do a review!
+Step 5: Poke us to do a review!